How do Hearing Aids Work?

-- The loudspeaker then converts the electric signal back into sound which flows through the tube, ear mould and into the person’s ear.
+- The loudspeaker then converts the electric signal back into sound which flows through the tube, ear mould and into the wearer’s ear.

 Programmable Analog Hearing Aids

-The next step up from analog is programmable analog; these aids have a variety of settings that you can choose from to give you different levels of amplification in all kinds of everyday environments.
-When this hearing aid is manufactured the settings will be preset, again according to the exact pattern of frequencies you can and can’t hear, and you can flick between these settings using a small switch on the device when needed.
+When the device is manufactured, the settings will be preset according to the exact pattern of frequencies you can and can’t hear, and you can flick between these settings using a small switch on the device when needed.

 While these are more sophisticated than the standard analog aids, they will still amplify all sounds, including background noise.